Licensing Act 2003

 Who can I speak to for advice on promoting the Licensing Objectives?

-Advice on promoting those objectives is available in our licensing policy or from guidance documents available on our website.
+Advice on promoting those objectives is available in our licensing policy or from guidance documents.

 As well as looking carefully at what measures you intend to put in place to promote the licensing objectives, the responsible authorities, who will be assessing your application, will be a very useful contact when you need help and expert guidance to fill out this part of your form.